1

 The significance of the dual expanding and contracting models is that

-astrophysicists acknowledge that if space can expand then it can also
+astrophysicists acknowledge that if the vacuum can expand then it can also

 contract.
 The postulating of oscillating and cyclic models